N-ahmadzai/N-ahmadzai/README.md

-- # 👋 Hi, I’m Niamatullah Ahmadzai
+- # 👋 Hi, I’m Ahmadzai

 Welcome to my GitHub profile!
 I’m a passionate Front-End Developer and Web Instructor with a solid foundation in HTML, CSS, JavaScript, and WordPress, along with experience in training others in web technologies.
 Here’s a bit more about me: